kalees-25/ExpenseTracker/UI-DESIGN-SYSTEM.md

 ## Overview

-Your expense tracker app has been completely transformed with a professional, cohesive design system.
+In my expense tracker app has been completely transformed with a professional, cohesive design system.
 All components now follow modern UI/UX best practices with consistent spacing, typography, colors, and responsive design.

 ---